Valley of Fire State Park:

 While shopping for air travel on the web will take a little patience and perseverance, the savings can be significant especially if you can choose your travel days.
 Prices can vary greatly with different days of the week.

 Adequate connection times will be important to keep in mind as will Security procedures.
 Also important to your anxiety reduction is getting an assigned seat well before your flight.
 Book your hotel ahead of your trip and avoid trying to shop for a hotel while you arejet-lagged.
 Shop Hotels Here for photos, Maps, reviews, and Room Rates

 Maps show roads leading north and south out of Las Vegas to places with tons of elbow room.
 A loop around the Colorado River will put you within nearly a dozen spectacular red rock canyons including both the north and south rim of the Grand Canyon.

-Auto Rental from Las Vegas for the Grand Canyon Circle Driving Tour can follow roads leading north or south out of Las Vegas for a driving loop around the Colorado River to Zion NP and the North and South Rims of the Grand Canyon
+The Grand Canyon tour from Las Vegas can follow roads leading north or south out of Las Vegas to places with tons of elbow room.
+A driving loop around the Colorado River will take you to Zion NP and the North and South Rims of the Grand Canyon